2022 Sacramento State Hornets football team

 The 2022 Sacramento State Hornets football team represented California State University, Sacramento as a member of the Big Sky Conference during the 2022 NCAA Division I FCS football season.
-They were led by third-year head coach Troy Taylor and played their home games at Hornet Stadium.
+Led by third-year head coach Troy Taylor, the Hornets played their home games on campus at Hornet Stadium in Sacramento, California.

-This season set multiple milestones for the team.
-They beat an FBS team for the first time since 2012 and the first time under Troy Taylor with a 41–10 victory over Colorado State.
-The Hornets claimed their best start to a season in school history when they won their seventh game against Montana 31–24 in overtime, and would go on to complete their first perfect regular season in school history following a 27–21 victory over UC Davis.
+This season set multiple milestones for Sac State.
+They beat an FBS team for the first time since 2012 with a 41–10 victory over Colorado State.
+The Hornets claimed their best start to a season in school history when they won their seventh game against Montana 31–24 in overtime, and completed their first perfect regular season in school history following a 27–21 victory over UC Davis.
 They won their first ever FCS playoff game with a 38–31 win over Richmond.
-However, in the highest-scoring game in FCS playoff history, they would be upset by Incarnate Word in the quarterfinals by a score of 66–63.
+However, in the highest-scoring game in FCS playoff history, they were upset by Incarnate Word in the quarterfinals, 66–63.

-Previous season

-The Hornets finished the 2021 season 9–3, 8–0 in Big Sky play to win the Big Sky championship.
-They received an automatic bid to the FCS Playoffs where, after a first round bye, they lost to South Dakota State in the second round.